 Production designer William Stout mentioned in an interview with the MOTU Movie website he was disappointed, along with several crew members, that one of the new villains of the film, Saurod, met an early demise.

 After the credits, Skeletor's head pops up from the lake and says, "I'll be back!" which sets the stage for a sequel that was never made.
-However, a script for a "Masters of the Universe" sequel was written, only to be re-written and become the script for the Jean-Claude Van Damme movie Cyborg (1989).
+However, a script for a "Masters of the Universe" sequel was written but was never made.